-Discover seafaring in Catan by embarking on a series of famous "voyages" from the history of Catan!
-In the scenarios starting on page 8, you can find the destinations of these voyages of discovery.
+Discover seafaring in Catan by means of these famous "voyages" from the history of Catan.
+In the diagram at the right you can find 8 destinations of these voyages of discovery.
 Experience the history of Catan for yourself!

 This epic campaign consists of 8 scenarios.
 The first four scenarios are modeled on the basic rules of the Seafarers Expansion.
 They are easy to play.